Distant-Worlds-Project/Baystation12/README.md

 See [here](https://www.gnu.org/licenses/why-affero-gpl.html) for more information.

 All assets including icons and sound created before `1610665379 +0000` are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
-All assets including icons and sund created after `1610665379 +0000` are licensed to the Distant Worlds Project by their respective owners and may not be used without their express permission.
+Unless available under a public license, all assets including icons and sound created after `1610665379 +0000` are licensed to the Distant Worlds Project by their respective owners and may not be used without their express permission.

 ---